-- The law of thought, and specifically the law of excluded middles.
+- The law of thought, and specifically the law of identity, contraction, and excluded middles.
 This is “the law” that reasoning is based on, noted by Plato and Aristotle, which in simple terms states everything is true or not true.

 - Gödel’s Incompleteness Theorems, which show there are things that are true that we can’t prove true using mathematics (an equation that works out the logic behind a paradox like the sentence “this statement is a lie”).

 - Bayes’ Theorem, which shows that we can compare conditional probabilities to find the “likelihood” something is true or false (even when we can’t know it for sure).

 - The Scientific Method, which shows that we can create a rock solid and usable theory based on a collection of related facts, testing, and a strong hypothesis.
 We don’t need to know F=ma directly, we just need to know it works every time when subjected to rigorous test.

 Before moving on, lets cover the basic logic of epistemology (what we can know).